janripke/harc/README.md

 harc
 ========

-Harc is a commandline tool for releasing code into the cloud.
+Harc is a commandline tool for releasing code into the aws cloud.

 # Installation
 Harc currently supports Python 3.6